Core course in MSc Chemistry – Energy and Sustainability, elective course in MSc Chemistry - Chemical Biology

 will understand physical and chemical phenomena taking place at solid surfaces during heterogeneous catalysis processes

-will have knowledge of common methods for preparation of (model) catalysts
+will have knowledge of common methods for preparation and characterization of (model) catalysts

 can describe the most common industrial processes involving heterogeneous catalysis